Creating Tracy Extensions

 Bluescreen Extensions

-Extension is made like this:
+An extension is created like this:

-Tracy\Debugger::getBlueScreen()->addPanel(function (?Throwable $e) { // catched exception
+Tracy\Debugger::getBlueScreen()->addPanel(function (?Throwable $e) { // caught exception

 return [